 Fake honey refers to a honey-like product that has been modified with flavours, fillers, dyes, and sugar.
 In fact, some fake ‘honey’ may not even contain any bee honey at all, instead being manufactured of a mix of glucose syrups, inverted sugar solutions (from refined sugar) or corn, cane or beet syrup.

-There is a rough hierarchy of different honey types with the top of the hierarchy being 100% genuine natural honey or raw honey.
+Now that we have explained what fake honey is, let’s look at the differences in pure, raw and real honey.
+There is a rough hierarchy of different bee honey types that are available to buy, with the top of the hierarchy being 100% genuine natural honey or raw honey.